symfony/symfony-docs/components/options_resolver.rst

 No error will be shown.
 In the best case, the bug will appear during testing, but the developer will spend time looking for the problem.
-In the worst case, the bug might not appear until it's deployed to the live system.
+In the worst case, the bug might not appear until it is deployed to the live system.

 Fortunately, the :class:`Symfony\\Component\\OptionsResolver\\OptionsResolver`
 class helps you to fix this problem::